-Researchers from the Centre for Critical Media Literacy teamed with Inclusion Ireland to produce a report on how people with intellectual disabilities have been affected by the Covid-19 crisis.
+Researchers from the Centre for Critical Media Literacy teamed with Inclusion Ireland to produce a report on how people with intellectual disabilities were affected in the first few months of the Covid-19 crisis.

 Article 11 of the United Nations Convention on the Rights of Persons with Disabilities states that nations must look after people with disabilities in “situations of risk and humanitarian emergencies”.
-While the report focuses on how the Covid-19 crisis affects adults with disabilities, the participants shared a mix of fear, confusion, curiosity, frustration, isolation, leisure, boredom and empathy that will be familiar to most readers who have lived through the last two years.
+While the report focuses on how the Covid-19 crisis affects adults with disabilities, the participants shared a mix of fear, confusion, curiosity, frustration, isolation, leisure, boredom and empathy that will be familiar to most readers who lived through the 2020-21.

 For more see Inclusion Ireland.

 Committed to equality and participatory research, to inclusion in education at every level, to media as tools for creative engagement, and to 'literacy' that is broad, systemic and critical, the Centre for Critical Media Literacy, a research and outreach group at TU Dublin, has a number of ongoing projects and priorities.
-These include experiments in using social media and other tools to promote journalistic transparency in diverse urban communities; public events that link academic research in media and technology with community education and production practice, expanding the concept of included ‘publics’ to incorporate people often left out by barriers of, e.g., intellectual and developmental disabilities, age and class; study of consequences of computational advances on media and communication; inquiry into the meaning of public service in 21st century media; and attention to the historical circumstances that produce artefacts and ideas in media, information and the political sphere.
+These include experiments in using social media and other tools to promote journalistic transparency in diverse urban communities; public events that link academic research in media and technology with community education and production practice, expanding the concept of included ‘publics’ to incorporate people often left out by barriers of, e.g., intellectual and developmental disabilities, age and class; study of consequences of computational advances on media and communication; inquiry into the meaning of public service in 21st century media; examination of community internet-based media and their capacity to create new cultural spaces; and attention to the historical circumstances that produce artefacts and ideas in media, information and the political sphere.

 Harry Browne is Senior Lecturer in the School of Media at Technological University Dublin, where he is co-founder and coordinator of the Centre for Critical Media Literacy.
 An experienced journalist, he is the author of three books: Hammered by the Irish (Counterpunch/AK Press 2008), The Frontman (Verso, 2013, with other editions in Spanish and Italian) and Public Sphere (Cork University Press, 2018).
 His journalism is also anthologised in Great Irish Reportage (Penguin Ireland, 2013).
 He has authored and co-authored articles and book chapters on a wide range of topics, and has co-authored two reports in collaboration with Inclusion Ireland, on short school days for children with disabilities (2019) and on experiences of the Covid-19 crisis for adults with intellectual disabilities (2020).
 He holds qualifications from Harvard and Columbia universities in the US, and from Dublin City University and Dublin Institute of Technology.